Marika Guay

-Marika Guay (born January 17, 2000) is a Canadian soccer player who plays for Halifax Tides FC in the Northern Super League.
+Marika Guay (born January 17, 2000) is a Canadian soccer player.
 She was a contestant on Survivor Québec 2023.

 Early life

 Guay played youth soccer with AS Châteauguay, AS Saint-Lambert, and Lakeshore SC.
 In 2017, she captained Team Québec at the 2017 Canada Summer Games, winning the gold medal and being named to the tournament all-star team.

 College career

 In 2018, Guay began attending Santa Clara University, where she played for the women's soccer team.
 She made her collegiate debut on August 17, 2018, starting the match against the San Jose State Spartans.
 At the end of her first season, she was named to the West Coast Conference All-Freshman Team and an All-WCC Honourable Mention.
 In 2019 and 2021, she was named a WCC All-Academic honorable mention.
 With the team, she won the 2020 NCAA Division I women's soccer tournament (played in the spring of 2021 due to the COVID-19 pandemic).

 In 2024, she began attending the Université du Québec à Trois-Rivières, where she played for the women's soccer team.
 She was named an RSEQ Second Team All-Star.